Are DeepFakes Realistic Enough? Exploring Semantic Mismatch as a Novel Challenge: Introduction

 Audio-visual content has become a critical medium for identity verification and political communication, raising concerns about the integrity of biometric systems that rely on facial/body appearance, voice, and lip dynamics~\cite{roxo2023exploring,roxo2024bias,roxo2025asdnb,MirskyLee,DeepfakeSurvey2,MultimodalTutorial}.
 The rapid proliferation of DeepFake technologies substantially elevates associated risks, modern systems synthesize realistic faces~\cite{FaceSwap,FaceReenact}, clone voices~\cite{VoiceClone}, and generate lip-synchronized forgeries~\cite{SyncNet}, enabling targeted disinformation, identity impersonation, and disbelief in audio-visual evidence~\cite{MirskyLee,MultimodalTutorial}.
 Detection methods have progressed from single modality artifact analysis~\cite{FaceForensics,LipsDoNotLie,RealForensics} toward four-class audio-visual formulations~\cite{FGMDF,AVDF,MRDF} that discriminate between Real Audio--Real Video (RARV), Real Audio--Fake Video (RAFV), Fake Audio--Real Video (FARV), and Fake Audio--Fake Video (FAFV), providing greater forensic interpretability than binary systems.
 However, all existing approaches share a fundamental unaddressed assumption, that all real audio--real video samples are semantically consistent.

 This assumption fails in a class of realistic scenarios more dangerous than signal-level manipulations.
-A genuine speech recording of a public figure combined with genuine footage from a different event carries no synthesis artifacts, no signal-level manipulation, and no detectable lip-sync errors~\cite{Bohacek2024,Agarwal2020}, yet it produces highly convincing misleading content that is entirely outside the scope of existing formulations~\cite{FGMDF,FGI,AVDF}.
-Our main motivation is illustrated in Figure~\ref{fig:teaser}, where an attacker can combine authentic video with authentic audio and both streams pass consistency inspection and the fabricated evidence, based on the existing state-of-the-art, is accepted as real data which is a wrongful verdict.
+We define semantic mismatch as the condition in which authentic audio and authentic video, each individually genuine, originate from different events, contexts, or narratives, such that their combined presentation conveys a false or misleading impression that neither source individually supports.
+A genuine speech recording of a public figure combined with genuine footage from a different event carries no synthesis artifacts and no signal-level manipulation; any audio-visual divergence~\cite{Agarwal2020, Bohacek2024} that arises is a natural consequence of combining authentic content from different contexts, rather than introduced through synthesis, yet it produces highly convincing misleading content that is entirely outside the scope of existing formulations~\cite{FGMDF,FGI,AVDF}.
+Our main motivation is illustrated in Figure~\ref{fig:teaser}, where an attacker can combine authentic video with authentic audio and both streams pass consistency inspection and the fabricated evidence is accepted as genuine, producing a false conclusion.
 With a semantic-aware detector, capable of reasoning over semantic divergence, it is possible to identify a new type of DeepFake data.
 Which raises the question: \textit{If the DeepFake origin is not in the data source but in its semantic content, are state-of-the-art models able to assess it?}